Pultenaea ferruginea: Description

 Pultenaea ferruginea is an erect shrub that typically grows to a height of up to 2 m and has densely hairy stems.
 The leaves are narrow egg-shaped leaves with the narrower end towards the base, 3–15 mm long and 2–7 mm wide with the edges curved inwards and with stipules 2–6 mm long at the base.
 The flowers are arranged near the ends of branchlets and are 10–15 mm long on pedicels 1–2.5 mm long with narrow egg-shaped bracteoles 4–7 mm long attached near the middle of the sepal tube.
 The sepals are 7–12 mm long and the petals are yellow to reddish-orange sometimes with reddish-brown markings.
 The ovary is partly hairy and the fruit is a pod about 6 mm long.

 Taxonomy and naming

 Pultenaea ferruginea was first formally described in 1816 by Edward Rudge in Transactions of the Linnean Society of London.
 The specific epithet (ferruginea) means "rust-coloured".

 Distribution and habitat

-Large bronze bush-pea grows in forest, wooldland and heath on the coast and ranges of New South Wales from the Central Coast to Tathra.
+Large bronze bush-pea grows in forest, woodland and heath on the coast and ranges of New South Wales from the Central Coast to Tathra.